 Moley Magnets sells magnets and other necessary equipment for demolition, railroad repair, and scrap metal recycling, to name a few.

-Shop at Moley Magnets for your magnetic hoist attachment.
+Shop at Moley Magnets for your electromagnetic crane needs.
 As industry experts, we have the magnetic attachments and other fabricating tools you need.
 And by shopping with us, you also gain 24/7 access to our repair services to confirm your equipment is always working!
 The right tools help your workers do their jobs successfully, and the best tools ensure their safety while they do so.